 The cell is the fundamental unit of life.
 An essential property of multicellular organisms is their ability to interact with each other.
-During evolution, organisms co-opted molecules called cadherins, which first appeared in primitive form in single celled choanoflagellates (perhaps functioning to capture prey) to form assemblies called intercellular adherens junctions.
-Adherens junctions organize and regulate the cortical actin cytoskeleton, mediating morphogenetic movements at sites of cell-cell adhesion in developing tissues and organs.
-Later, in vertebrates, cadherins evolved further and a new kind of junction appeared called desmosomes (Figure 1).
-These complex protein assemblies anchor the intermediate filament cytoskeleton to the cell membrane and provide mechanical integrity to tissues, particular those under stress, such as skin and heart.
-These junctions and associated cytoskeletal filaments are essential for normal morphogenetic movements that occur during embryogenesis and organ homoeostasis and when compromised are involved in tissue remodeling processes that occur in cancer and other diseases.
+During evolution organisms co-opted molecules called cadherins, which first appeared in primitive form in single celled choanoflagellates (perhaps functioning to capture prey) to form assemblies called intercellular adherens junctions, which organize the cortical actin cytoskeleton (Fig. 1).
+Later, in vertebrates, cadherins evolved further and a new type of junction appeared called the desmosome.
+Desmosomes are molecular assemblies that anchor the intermediate filament cytoskeleton to the cell surface and provide mechanical integrity to complex tissues, particular those under stress such as skin and heart (Fig. 2, 3).
+Together, these junctions and associated cytoskeletal filaments are essential for normal morphogenetic movements that occur during embryogenesis and organ development, for creating and maintaining cell polarity in differentiated tissues, and for guiding remodeling processes that occur in cancer and other diseases.